INFANT AND EARLY CHILDHOOD MENTAL HEALTH (IECMH)

 IECMH is critical to ensuring children have the tools and supports to grow up well.
 Our work stems from our ongoing commitment to have IECMH as a core component in systems supporting young children and families, including Early Education & Care (EEC), Early Intervention, pediatrics, family support, and behavioral health.
 We work closely with the Massachusetts Association for Infant Mental Health (MassAIMH) to achieve these goals.

-Interested in joining our Campaign IECMH workgroup meetings?
-Every other month, we convene public and private entities to discuss issues pertaining to IECMH with an emphasis on breaking down silos and making sure everyone is up to date on our collective work.
-We meet every other month 9:30-11am via Zoom.
+Interested in joining our Campaign Infant and Early Childhood Mental Health (IECMH) advocacy workgroup meetings?
+Every other month, we convene public and private entities to come together to discuss issues pertaining to IECMH with an emphasis on building partnerships and breaking down silos and making sure everyone is up to date on the collaborative work towards collective impact .
+We meet every other month 10-11:30 via Zoom.

 Contact us to learn more.